-The California Environmental Protection Agency (EPA) in an effort to protect human health has determined that glyphosate, the active ingredient in Roundup, is a carcinogen.
-Beginning July 7, glyphosate will be added to the list of chemicals “known to the state of California to cause cancer and birth defects and other reproductive harm.”
+In an effort to protect human health, the California Environmental Protection Agency (CalEPA) has determined that the active ingredient in Monsanto’s popular weed killer, Roundup, is a carcinogen.
+Beginning July 7, 2017, glyphosate will be added to the list of chemicals “known to the state of California to cause cancer and birth defects and other reproductive harm.”

-The CA EPA does not have the authority to ban the use of glyphosate, but the agency will require a warning label on all products containing the chemical by next year.
+The CalEPA does not have the authority to ban the use of glyphosate, but the agency will require a warning label on all products containing the chemical by next year.

 Monsanto is currently facing a class-action lawsuit brought by farmers and others who allege that they used Roundup and developed cancer.
 The plaintiffs introduced evidence in court alleging collusion between Monsanto and high-ranking officials in the U.S. EPA to keep the health risks a secret from the American public.